SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Can Depression Cause Sleep Apnea?

-Major depressive disorder can increase your risk of developing and worsening sleep apnea.
+Though there isn't enough research to say that depression causes sleep apnea, it's clear that the two are linked.
 In studies of people with depression, about 36% to 48% also had OSA.
-Depression contributes to sleep apnea through:
+Depression may contribute to sleep apnea through:

-• Sleep pattern disruption: People with depression often spend less time in restful rapid-eye movement (REM) sleep, and poor sleep can make you more prone to pauses in breathing.
+• Sleep pattern disruption: People with depression often spend more time in REM sleep.
+Incidentally, sleep apnea is often worsened in REM sleep, due to the natural paralysis affecting the airway muscles, which may interrupt it.
+Plus, the poor sleep associated with depression can make you more prone to pauses in breathing.

 • Lower treatment motivation: Research shows depression can decrease how much you use your OSA treatment, like continuous positive airway pressure (CPAP) therapy.